Discover all the news about the Lifocolor Group

-As fair highlight and reference of its “Eternal colours” concept, the Europe-wide masterbatch manufacturer will present its biodegradable, plant-based colour concentrates.
+As fair highlight and reference of its “Eternal colours” concept, the Europe-wide masterbatch manufacturer will present its biodegradable, natural-based colour concentrates.
 Further new products to be unveiled at the Lifocolor stand 8AH31 include a new white concentrate for pharmaceutical and drug packaging as well as a new portfolio of high temperature resistant masterbatches.
 The group will also explain to partners how it is pursuing the proclaimed goal of net zero emissions by 2050, as set out in guidelines of the Science Based Targets Initiative (SBTi).

 At the K 2022 trade fair, the Lifocolor Group will present its eternal colours concept to guests for the first time.
 “The philosophy behind the eternal colours is orientated to making the colouring of plastics recyclable.
 We do this out of the firm conviction that colours enrich our lives.
 We get our inspiration from nature.
 And our experts use this inspiration creatively in colour trends.
 We want to give nature back what we have taken out - and this as unpolluted as possible.
 Of course, we are well aware that it requires a great deal of energy and development work to put this idea into practice.
 The entire process chain has to work closely together if we are to succeed in closing the cycle.
 With our eternal colours, we are taking the first steps in the right direction,” explains Dr Martin Fabian, Lifocolor Managing Director.

-100 per cent natural, plant-based colours
+100 per cent natural, natural-based colours

 A closed-loop cycle - from nature back to nature - is today already possible for bioplastics.
 The colouring of these bioplastics using natural colourants reflects the “Cradle to Cradle” principle.
 This idea is realised, in particular, with the decomposition into harmless, natural basic materials in compost.
-At K 2022, a special focus will be on the innovation for the Lifocolor organic range: 100 per cent natural, plant-based colour concentrates.
+At K 2022, a special focus will be on the innovation for the Lifocolor organic range: 100 per cent natural-based colour concentrates.
 The Lifocolor Group will present its first colour series of colours comprising of biodegradable, bio-based plastics.